mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Active and Reactive Power at Charging Admittances
-To calculate the active and reactive power associated with the branch charging admittances of a particular branch, the function can be used:
+To calculate the active and reactive power associated with the branch charging admittances of a particular branch, use:
 ```@repl ComputationPowersCurrentsLosses
 active, reactive = chargingPower(analysis; label = "Branch 1")
 ```